 About ten minutes’ drive north of Inverness is a peninsula known as the Black Isle.
 It’s actually not an island, nor is it particularly black, but naming aside, it’s well worth a day of your time.

-There’s a lot to see and do here, from dolphin watching at Chanonry Point (one of the best spots in Scotland for seeing bottlenose dolphins, especially around the changing tide) to the Black Isle Brewery, a local distillery, and even some waterfalls.
+There’s a lot to see and do here, from dolphin watching at Chanonry Point (one of the best spots in Scotland for seeing bottlenose dolphins, especially around the changing tide) to the Black Isle Brewery at Munlochy, which runs tours of the brewery and has a shop and garden on site (the city-centre Black Isle Bar in Inverness is a separate venue).

 You can see more in our guide to the Black Isle, which has plenty of tips and suggestions for spending a day here.